unfinishedideas/RhythmCoach/README.md

     3:00 -- Lunch
     4:00 -- Attempting to set up sequence.
 Currently uneven due to how events are scheduled?
 Latency compensation might be messing this up.
     4:30 -- Discovered interesting thing where initial latencyHint needs to be set to interactive first or the audio doesn't play but is much more even when switched back over.
+    4:45 -- Added a difference calculator from the beat to the user input.